Symptoms of a poorly done dental filling

 Risks of not correcting a poorly done dental filling

-Visit a dental check-up
+Go for a dental check-up

-Solutions for a defective dental filling
+Solutions for a faulty dental filling

 Conclusion